RStudio on Databricks

 If you plan to install RStudio Workbench on a Databricks Runtime version that already includes RStudio Server Open Source Edition package, you need to first uninstall that package for installation to succeed.

 The following is an example .sh file that you can store as an init script in a location such as in your home directory as a workspace file, in a Unity Catalog volume, or in object storage.
-For more information, see Use cluster-scoped init scripts.
+For more information, see Cluster-scoped init scripts.
 The script also performs additional authentication configurations that streamline integration with Databricks.

 Warning